SkiesXR/Amplify/README.md

 ## Overview <span id="overview"></span>

 <strong>Amplify</strong> is a full-stack single-page web application based on the popular music streaming service Spotify.
-Listen to music or podcasts, create playlists, and follow your favorite artists!
+Listen to music or podcasts, create playlists, search for your favorite music, and follow your favorite artists!

 ## Features <span id="features"></span>